top of page

 Security Alliance exposes North Korean operatives posing as IT workers

-The Security Alliance (SEAL), the non-profit security research group behind a number of initiatives aimed to enhance security in Web3, has launched a new initiative to combat North Korean operatives posing as IT contractors, attempting to infiltrate blockchain projects and companies.
+The Security Alliance (SEAL), the leading non-profit security research group behind a number of initiatives aimed to enhance security in Web3, has launched a new initiative to combat North Korean operatives posing as IT contractors, attempting to infiltrate blockchain projects and companies.

 According to SEAL's Information Sharing and Analysis Centre (ISAC), IT experts, dispatched by the Democratic People’s Republic of Korea (DPRK), navigate freelance platforms and professional networks with crafted personas to gain contracts and generate foreign revenue—a critical means for the DPRK to circumvent sanctions and fund their weapons program.
 Their genuine abilities enable operatives to pass technical interviews and gather actual references in order to deceive prospective employers.